edgedb/easy-edgedb/chapter13/index.md

   │                      ^^^^^^^^ error
 ```

 But did you notice that the function is expecting an argument of `ScalarType`?
 We saw this just above when we learned the `introspect` keyword.
-Let's try replacing `SomeSequenceNumber` with `introspect SomeSequenceNumber` which returns a `ScalarType`:
+So let's try replacing `SomeSequenceNumber` with `introspect SomeSequenceNumber` which returns a `ScalarType`:

 ```
 db> select sequence_next(introspect SomeSequenceNumber);